ARM-software/armnn/delegate/IntegrateDelegateIntoPython.md

 # Prepare the environment
 Pre-requisites:
- * Dynamically build ArmNN Delegate library
+ * Dynamically build Arm NN Delegate library
  * python3 (Depends on TfLite version)
  * virtualenv
  * numpy (Depends on TfLite version)
- * tflite_runtime (>=2.0, depends on ArmNN Delegate)
+ * tflite_runtime (>=2.0, depends on Arm NN Delegate)

-If you haven't built the delegate yet then take a look at the [build guide](BuildBuideNative.md).
+If you haven't built the delegate yet then take a look at the [build guide](./BuildGuideNative.md).

 We recommend creating a virtual environment for this tutorial.
 For the following code to work python3 is needed.
 Please also check the documentation of the TfLite version you want to use.
 There might be additional prerequisites for the python